 Watts, volts, ohms, amps.
 It’s quite mind-boggling at first.
-Yes, you just want to ditch the science and make some music.
-But voltage, current and resistance apply to every electrical piece of gear in your arsenal, making them difficult to avoid.
+Of course, you just want to ditch the science and make some music.
+But voltage, current and resistance apply to every electrical piece of gear in your arsenal, making them difficult to avoid for almost every guitarist.

 - Voltage (V) is the electrical pressure between two points, measured in volts.